Patagonia Penguin Watching

 Important information

-Penguins migrate to Punta Tombo to mate and lay eggs between September and February.
-However, animal sightings can be unpredictable, and there is no guarantee of seeing them at all times during the season.
+Penguins migrate to Punta Tombo to mate and lay eggs from September to February.
+However, animal sightings are unpredictable, and it is not guaranteed that you will see the species at all times during the season.

 Whale watching

-For those wanting to explore more of Argentina's wildlife, consider a whale watching tour in Valdes Peninsula, known for its rich marine life.
+If you wish to see more of Argentina's wildlife, consider joining a whale watching tour in the Valdes Peninsula, an area with a high concentration of marine life in the Southern Hemisphere.

 Preise